How to Protect Your Garden From Frost Without Panic or Plant Loss

 Avoid planting tender species in dips or exposed spots; instead, position them near south-facing walls for extra warmth.
 Incorporating evergreen hedges or windbreaks can create sheltered microclimates that reduce frost severity across the garden.
 Over time, regular additions of organic matter will enrich even challenging soils, helping roots establish strongly.

 With these straightforward steps and a watchful eye on the forecast, most gardens can weather UK frosts without serious setbacks.
-There is real satisfaction in seeing your plants hold their own through winter, poised for that vibrant flush of growth when spring finally arrives.

 Previous